Characters of the Marvel Cinematic Universe: A–L: P. Cleary

 P. Cleary (portrayed by Arian Moayed) is an agent for the Department of Damage Control (DODC).
-Cleary helmed interrogations against Peter Parker and his friends and family when Mysterio ousted his secret identity as Spider-Man.
-Cleary also expressed interest in investigating an incident at AvengerCon in New Jersey.
+Cleary helmed interrogations against Peter Parker and his friends and family when Mysterio outed his secret identity as Spider-Man.
+When Cleary had already forgotten Parker's existence under Stephen Strange's spell, he also expressed interest in investigating an incident at AvengerCon in New Jersey involving Kamala Khan, sending Agent Sadie Deever.
+Due to the incident and a confrontation with Khan, Cleary removes Deever from the mission and relieves her from her position.